Lunar New Year 2021: Ushering in the Year of the Ox | NewsChannel 3-12

 Lunar New Year falls on February 12 this year as we bid farewell to the Year of the Rat and say hello to the Year of the Ox.

-Here’s a quick guide to the 15-day Lunar New Year/Spring Festival celebration and all it involves.
+Here’s your guide to the 15-day Lunar New Year/Spring Festival celebration and all it involves.

 Year of the Metal Ox